Check out our Green Schools' blog posts here.

 Participation in the Green Schools’ Programme offers us the chance to train our pupils to be environmentally conscious, a vital skill that will stay with them throughout their lives.

-Our Green School Committee is made up of Mr Clayton (Principal), Ms Gregory, Ms Glacken and Ms Lucey (Teachers), Mrs Berrill (SNA), Stephen (Caretaker) and pupil representatives from each class.
+Our Green School Committee is made up of Ms Bradley (Principal), Ms Gregory, Ms Glacken and Ms Lucey (Teachers), Mrs Berrill (SNA), Stephen (Caretaker) and pupil representatives from each class.

 At the start of each school year, one pupil from each class is elected onto the committee.
 The committee meets regularly and they lead the campaign.
 They spread the Green News to the rest of their classmates.